xtx1130/node-interface/readme.md

 	}
 })
 ```
++ node-interface will help you to request data[0].url && data[1].url and merge the response return back to users

 + The success data has contained data[0]&data[1] result;

 + server client must has restful API status to ensure node can check，API status changes in ./app/deps/httpRequest line 34